CyberfolioChronicles/Sentinel-Bootcamp/README.md

 ○ Subscription: Choose the Azure subscription where you would like to deploy the Microsoft Sentinel workspace.
 ○ Resource Group: Select an existing resource group or create a new resource group (recommended) that will host the lab resources.
 ○ Region: From the drop-down, select the Azure region where the lab will be located.
 ○ Workspace Name: Provide a name for the Microsoft Sentinel workspace.
-Please note that the workspace name should include 4-63 letters, digits or '-'.
+Please note that the workspace name should include 4-63 letters, digits, or '-'.
 The '-' shouldn't be the first or the last symbol.
-Click Review + create and then Create after the validation completes.
+Click Review + Create and then Create after the validation completes.
 The creation takes a few seconds.
 7. You will be redirected back to the Add Microsoft Sentinel to a workspace.
-Type the name of your new workspace in the search box, select your workspace and click Add at the bottom.
+Type the name of your new workspace in the search box, select your workspace, and click Add at the bottom.
 Your Microsoft Sentinel workspace is now ready to use!

 ### Exercise 2: Deploy the Microsoft Sentinel Training Lab